svenbolte/foldergallery/readme.txt

 ============================================================================================================================================================
 =

 == Changelog ==

+= 9.7.6.30 =
+* Bookmark importer 9.0.3.4 merged.
+Tools/import bookmarks imports bookmarks to a single post that can be private
+* You can select a category for the post with the link list now (selected cat will be stored for next import a previous post with slug "lesezeichenliste" will be deleted prior to creating the new one entries in bookmark folder names with prefix "0-" will only be listed when wordpress admins are logged on - you may set post status to private to hide all links from public tho code optimizations and speed up.
+* Bookmarks are transferred to a single post now updated netscapeparser class: icon contents are embedded so that icons of chrome bookmarks show up in post formatting output as table and with larger headline/link and displaying url text add human time diff to date and format date local europe

 = 9.7.6.28 =
 ics fixes if invalid or empty ics file is downloaded from url